 - Excessive or problematic use (many hours spent on the internet daily).
 Often checking favorite sites first thing in the morning, throughout the day, and last thing before bed.

-- Anxiety or irritability when access to smartphone, tablet, or laptop is taken away
+- Anxiety, depression, or irritability when access to smartphone, tablet, or laptop is taken away

 - Academic problems, such as dropping grades, missing assignments, disengaged from or sleeping in class